barion/barion-web-php/readme.md

 ## Legacy version support

 If you are using PHP versions 8.1 or lower, download our library version [1.4.11](https://github.com/Adyen/adyen-php-api-library/releases/tag/1.4.11).
+Please note that the use of End-Of-Support and End-Of-Life software during integration is highly discouraged.

 # Installation